Prawopro

 2. Whether the enforcement fee was calculated correctly.

-3. Which additional expenses were included.
+3. Which additional expenses were included in the settlement.

 5. Whether there are grounds to file objections.